top of page

 PRL International | prlinternational.com

 The US energy sector is in a hiring environment unlike anything in recent memory.
-The Energy Information Administration reports that US energy production -- including natural gas, LNG export, and power generation infrastructure -- is at record levels heading into 2026.
+The Energy Information Administration reports that US energy production, including natural gas, LNG export, and power generation infrastructure, is at record levels heading into 2026.
 Capital is moving.
 Projects are being permitted and funded at an accelerated pace.
-And the senior leadership talent capable of running those projects is not keeping up with the demand.
+And the senior leadership talent capable of running those projects is not keeping up with demand.

 The result is a search environment where the best energy executives have multiple competing offers, long notice periods, and leverage they have not had in years.
 Companies that run reactive hiring processes are losing searches they should win.

 PRL International is a retained executive search firm serving Pittsburgh and Western Pennsylvania, with 30 years of specialized experience placing senior leaders in energy companies across the Appalachian basin, Gulf Coast, and Midwest energy corridor.
 The talent dynamics in 2026 are different from five years ago.
-The companies navigating this market successfully share a common approach.
+The companies navigating this market successfully share a common approach, and the ones losing share a common set of mistakes.

 Why Is the Energy Executive Talent Market So Tight Right Now?